mackiea/InformationalNabuRemoteEnidPicoActiveInterfaceRelay/README.md

 # InformationalNabuRemoteEnidPicoActiveInterfaceRelay
-Allows interfacing from the NABU PC to the Raspberry Pi Pico via ENID (github.com/mackiea/ExternalNabuInterfaceDevice)
+Allows interfacing from the NABU PC to the Raspberry Pi Pico via [ENID] (github.com/mackiea/ExternalNabuInterfaceDevice).
 ![Schematic](schematic.png)

 ![PCB](pcb.png)

+## Features
+- 5 unused GPIO signals exposed
+- Can be powered from the ENID 5V supply or from USB

+## Pinout

 | ENID | Pico GPIO Pin | Description           |
 | ---- | ------------- | -----------           |